Components

 React components include common best practices for good performances, maintainability and ease of use.
 Here are some of the design decisions for the generated code.

 Clapy components are written using functions.
 Most modern React code is written using functions and hooks.
-It can remain simple and most libraries will provide their features as hooks rather HOC or other class-specific implementations.
+It can remain simple and most libraries will provide their features as rather or other class-specific implementations.

 We consider components should be memoized by default, which should be beneficial in most cases.
 If it appears to have a negative impact on specific scenarios, the impact remains very small and memoization can be removed in that case.

-Find out more here: https://stackoverflow.com/a/63405621/4053349
+Find out more here:

 For this reason, all generated components are wrapped into memo()